 As you can see how simple and motivating the lyrics are.
 It will be hard for the kids not to like this song.
 Apart from being a great cheer-up song, it is also easy to learn it on the guitar.

 Hey, Soul Sister is one more upbeat song on this list by the American rock band “Train”.

 It is not a kid’s favorite song but it is definitely one of those melodies that can be easily played on guitar and children will love to learn it.

 The original song was recorded using a ukulele but you can easily play it on the guitar using only four chords and one super simple strumming pattern.

 This is a fun song about the guitar itself.
-The lyrics goes as “I have got a guitar, with six strings, I have got a guitar and it sings” and so on.
-With such fun lyrics any child will want to pick up the guitar.
+The lyrics go as “I have got a guitar, with six strings, I have got a guitar and it sings” and so on.
+With such fun lyrics, any child will want to pick up the guitar.

-This song is written and composed by Dirk Scheele who have been entertaining specially the kids for years now.
+This song is written and composed by Dirk Scheele who have been entertaining especially the kids for years now.

 He wrote this song so that children can easily understand what a guitar is and to encourage them to learn it.

 Released in 2017, Perfect is a famous pop song sung by singer/songwriter Ed Sheeran.
 I am sure that you have heard this song already.

 As a parent, you can use this song to introduce the pop genre to the kids and I am sure they will love it.